My Photography & Travel Guide to Athens, Greece

 Acropolis and Parthenon

 The Acropolis is not one building.
 It is an entire fortified citadel: the Parthenon, the Propylaea, the Temple of Athena Nike, the Erechtheion, and more, all perched on a rocky hill above the city with views in every direction.
-This is a 3,000-year-old site, the most historically significant in Greece, and it deserves more than a rushed hour between tour groups.
+This is a site with more than 3,000 years of history, the most significant in Greece, and it deserves more than a rushed hour between tour groups.

-Buy your ticket in advance at e-ticketing.hhticket.gr.
-Crowds begin building by 9 am.
-If you are there at 8 am when the gates open, you can often have major areas nearly to yourself for the first 45 minutes.
+Buy your ticket in advance.
+Crowds begin building by 9am.
+If you are there at 8am when the gates open, you can often have major areas nearly to yourself for the first 45 minutes, which makes an enormous difference both photographically and experientially.

-📷 Pro Tip: Wide angles (16–24mm) work beautifully for the scale of the ruins, but do not ignore your mid-range zoom (70–105mm) for isolating individual columns, details in the frieze, and the relationship between ancient stone and sky.
+📷 Pro Tip: Wide angles (16-24mm) work beautifully for conveying the scale of the ruins, but do not ignore your mid-range zoom (70-105mm) for isolating individual columns, details in the frieze, and the relationship between ancient stone and sky.
 Shoot the Parthenon from the northeast corner for a composition that shows both the long colonnade and the city below.
-Late afternoon light from the west gives the marble a warm, almost amber glow.
+Late afternoon light from the west gives the marble a warm, almost amber glow that no filter can replicate.
+Avoid midday in summer: the light is flat and the crowds are at their worst.

 The Athenian Acropolis has over 3,000 years of history, making it arguably the most historically significant site in Greece.
 You could easily spend a few hours walking around and taking photos.